 There are two major types of fats in the body: Visceral fat (deep fat), which grows internally around the organs; and subcutaneous fat, which is marbled underneath the skin’s surface.
 Beer bellies are associated with visceral fat.
 Although it is possible to have both types of fat around the midsection.
 That being said, it is the visceral fat that has the most deleterious effects on morbidity.
 It is a major feature of metabolic syndrome.
 In doing my first cadaver lab I began to see why: the gelatinous yellow adipose tissue residing in the viscera can literally squeeze the internal organs and prevents them from functioning properly.
 This fat narrows and restricts blood flow to the internal organs, raising blood pressure, damaging capillaries and increasing systemic inflammation.
 This is the most damaging type of fat for human health.
 Look at the white areas around the stomach in the MRI image below and compare the difference between the two individuals:

 The 4 factors primarily responsible for determining the storage of abdominal fat are:

 It is not completely clear why we get fat.
 The foundation of obesity is based on calories in and calories out (CICO).
 However, this does little to explain why we overeat and why some get fat and others don’t.
-The cause of obesity is multifactorial: genetics, calories, diets, medical issues, hormones, activity levels, pharmaceuticals, stress, psycho-social elements, environment, sleep, etc… The Insulin Hypothesis for explaining weight/fat gain posits that obesity is primarily a function of a hormonal imbalance which drives an impulse towards overconsumption followed by an adipose storage bonanza.
+The cause of obesity is multifactorial: genetics, calories, diets, medical issues, hormones, activity levels, pharmaceuticals, stress, psychosocial elements, environment, sleep, etc… The Insulin Hypothesis for explaining weight/fat gain posits that obesity is primarily a function of a hormonal imbalance that drives an impulse towards overconsumption followed by an adipose storage bonanza.
 There is no doubt alcohol has a profound effect on our hormones.
-Beer, specifically, is brimming with maltose, a type of sugar which significantly effects insulin secretion.
+Beer, specifically, is brimming with maltose, a type of sugar that significantly affects insulin secretion.

 Calorie Count in Popular Beverages: